Judenburg

-Judenburg (/de/; Judnbuag) is a historic town in Styria, Austria.

-It is the administrative centre of the Murtal district, which was created on 1 January 2012 from the former Judenburg District and former Knittelfeld District.
-Until 31 December 2011, it was the capital of the Judenburg District.
+Judenburg (/de/; Judnbuag) is a historic town and municipality in Styria, Austria.
+It is located in Upper Styria in the Murtal region, on the Mur river and near the Aichfeld basin.
+The town is the administrative centre of the Murtal District, which was formed on 1 January 2012 through the merger of the former Judenburg District and Knittelfeld District.
+Until 31 December 2011, Judenburg was the capital of Judenburg District.

-On 1 January 2015, the adjoining municipalities of Oberweg and Reifling were merged into Judenburg.